 Room Types: Single, Double

 Furnishings include a twin x-long bed frame, twin x-long mattress, dresser, desk, desk chair, and wardrobe/closet per student.
+One minifridge with microwave unit per room.

 Making Caldwell Your "Home Away From Home"